IBM-Cloud/docs-services/services/simplicite/index.md

 ```
 {: pre}

-Then you can bind it to a existing Bluemix application:
+Then you can bind the service to a existing Bluemix application
+(and restage the application so as the binding is actually taken into account):

 ```
 cf bind-service <application name> <service instance name>
+cf restage <application name>
 ```
 {: pre}